Discover what's on around the region

 MUSIC, STORIES

-Tuesday, June 14, Port Lincoln Salvation Army, 5 Marine Avenue, 10am-11.30am, cost $3 session, every Tuesday of school term, for babies, toddlers and pre-schoolers and their parents to enjoy music, stories, activities.
-For information - https://www.mainlymusic.org/new-to-mainly-music
+Tuesday, June 14, Port Lincoln Salvation Army, 5 Marine Avenue, 10am-11.30am, cost $3 session, every Tuesday of school term, for babies, toddlers and pre-schoolers and their parents to enjoy music, stories, activities, www.mainlymusic.org/new-to-mainly-music

 GOOD READ